La Brocherie Restaurant

 The city is like a melting pot.
 Similar to a neighborhood in New York City.
 People are from all over.

 What do you do on your day off?

 I like taking time with my new baby and going to the beach with my parents.

 What advice would you give to tourist coming to Playa Del Carmen?

 We thank Fabian for his time for the interview.
 He wanted to mention a thanks to his wife because without her support, it would not be possible to do everything.
 If you are looking for a good meal in Playa Del Carmen we suggest you come by and try the roast chicken or one of the paninis.
-You can find a combo with drink starting at just 55 pesos.
 They also feature Belgian chocolate deserts which are phenomenal.
 (Fabian speaks both French and English)

 La Brocherie is open Monday-Saturday from 10:30am-9:oopm Closed Sundays